textileio/go-textile/README.md

     $ textile invites accept QmcDmpmBr6qB5QGvsUaTZZtwpGpevGgiSEa7C3AJE9EZiU --key aKrQmYCMiCQvkyjnm4sFhxdZaFH8g9h7EaLxdBGsZCVjsoyMPzQJQUyPrn7G

 At this point, both of you can add and receive files via this thread.
-You can also exchange plain text messages.
+You can also exchange text messages (chat).

-#### Add a text message to a thread.
+#### Add a text message to a thread

     $ textile messages add "nice photos" --thread <thread ID>

-#### Start a chat in a thread.
+#### Start a chat in a thread

     $ textile chat --thread <thread ID>